 |Vitamin B3 (Niacin)||3.62 mg||1.06 mg|

 |Iron||3.7 mg||6.7 mg|

 |Zinc||3.08 mg||5.78 mg|

 |GI (Glycemic Index)||0||22|

 After checking the nutrients above it’s difficult to determine which is healthier.
-Let’s take a closer look and answer the question, which is healthier, cashews or almonds?
+Let’s take a closer look and answer the question, which is healthier?

-Almonds are healthier than cashews due to its higher percentage of fiber, protein and vitamins.
-Almonds have fewer carbohydrates, sugar, sodium and a better glycemic index.
-Almonds provide more vitamin A, vitamin E, riboflavin, niacin, folate, calcium and potassium than cashews.
+Almonds would be considered healthier than cashews due to its higher percentage of fiber, protein and vitamins.
+Although they both contain heart healthy unsaturated fats, almonds provide more vitamin A, vitamin E, riboflavin, niacin, folate, calcium and potassium.

-Cashews are healthy also and provide a higher percentage of thiamin, B5, B6, magnesium, iron, phosphorus, copper and zinc than almonds.
+Cashews provide a higher percentage of thiamin, B5, B6, magnesium, iron, phosphorus, copper and zinc.

-Overall both nuts contain a good percentage of nutrients and the differences between them may depend on your goals discussed in the next section.
+Overall both of them contain a good percentage of nutrients and the differences between them may depend on your goals discussed in the next section.